Guillaume-Docquier/tf-neural-network-tutorial/README.md

 You can download NodeJS from their [official website](https://nodejs.org/en/) or install it through [chocolatey](https://chocolatey.org/packages/nodejs).
 ``choco install nodejs``

+Once all of this is done, run ``npm install``
+Note: Sometimes, tensorflow doesn't install properly.
+You'll get errors when trying to import it.
+To fix this, you can run ``npm run fix-tf-install``

 ## The project
 After completing this project, you will have built and trained a Tensorflow neural network to predict the number drawn in an image.
 While the exercises are quite simple, they lay the ground works for any machine learning technique using neural networks.